harippriyas/atm/README.md

 ```
 docker run --name atm-server -p 127.0.0.1:9090:9090/tcp --volume atmvol:/db -it sharippriya/atm-server
 ```
 3. Connect the two instances to the same network so that they can talk to each other.
+This must be done whenever a docker container is run.
 ```
 docker network create atm-network
 docker network connect atm-network atm-console